Q42/q42.wheels.gimmage/README.md

 # q42.wheels.gimmage

-This repository contains an outdated image scaler for c# MVC. :warning: This code is no longer maintained! :warning: Here be dragons.
+This repository contains an outdated image scaler for C# MVC

+:arrow_right: :exclamation::warning: This code is no longer maintained! :warning::exclamation: :arrow_left:

 ﻿GET IT RUNNING
 =======